 READ MORE: The Best Restaurants in Blue Ridge GA

 Hike the Upper & Lower Lake Loop Trails

 Hardy hikers may enjoy tackling the strenuous Pinhoti and Jenkins Gap Trail to the top of Taylor Ridge.
 But we preferred the more leisurely stroll of the park’s Upper and Lower Lake Loop Trails.

 The Upper Lake Trail starts from the same parking area as the Marble Mine Trail, but avoids the inclines as it meanders around the 18-acre lake.
 You’ll pass through fern-covered hillsides and the gurgling creek of the backcountry camping area, with North Georgia wildflowers such as Bloodroot, Trillium, and more along the way.

 You can access the Lower Lake Trail from the park office or spillway, or you can start with the connector trail near the cabins or campground to create a 1.8-mile out-and-back hike.

-There’s a progressive story element for kids, wildflowers and flowering shrubs such as the Oakleaf Hydrangea, and keep your eyes peeled for Eastern Bluebirds, Bald Eagles, Belted Kingfishers, and other native birds.
+There’s a progressive story element for kids, wildflowers and flowering shrubs such as the Oakleaf Hydrangea, and keep your eyes peeled for Eastern Bluebirds, Bald Eagles, Belted Kingfishers, and other native birds of Georgia.

 Kayaking the Lakes